vercel-labs/ai-gateway-embeddings-demo/README.md

 A simple [Next.js](https://nextjs.org) chatbot app to demonstrate the use of embedding models for RAG through the Vercel AI Gateway.

+Paste any facts or docs into the chat and this app will chunk them, generate embeddings via the Vercel AI Gateway, and store them as vectors in Neon.
+When you ask a question, your query is embedded and the app performs a cosine-similarity search to pull the most relevant chunks.
+The model then answers using only the retrieved snippets.
+This demonstrates semantic retrieval (RAG): it matches meaning, not just keywords.
+Quick try: tell it "Our return window is 30 days and shipping to the US is free," then ask "Do you offer month-long refunds?" or "Is shipping to San Francisco free?"–you’ll see it retrieve the right facts from your knowledge base.

 ## Getting Started

 ### Deploy your own